Liberation Struggle (Kerala): Interest groups

-Several clauses in the newly introduced bills became controversial as they offended influential interest groups, including the Catholic Church of Kerala, the Muslim League, and the Nair Service Society (NSS).
+Several clauses in the newly introduced bills became controversial as they offended influential interest groups, including the Catholic Church of Kerala, the Muslim League, and Hindu caste organisations such as the Nair Service Society.

 Political parties

 In addition to socio-religious organisations, all major opposition parties, including the Indian National Congress, the Praja Socialist Party (PSP), the Muslim League, the Revolutionary Socialist Party, and the Kerala Socialist Party, rallied together demanding the dismissal of the E. M. S. Namboodiripad ministry.
 These parties formed a joint steering committee with R. Sankar as the president and P. T. Chacko, Pullolil, Kumbalathu Sanku Pillai, Mathai Manjooran, Fr.
 Joseph Vadakkan, B. Wellington, N. Sreekantan Nair, C. H. Muhammed Koya, and Bafaqi Thangal among its members.

 Syrian Christians

 A significant proportion of the schools in Kerala were owned by Syrian Christian churches.
 They viewed many of the government's reformist policies as infringements on their rights and used newspapers and other publications, such as Deepika and Malayala Manorama, to propagate alarming messages against the controversial policies.
 Leveraging their political influence at the Centre, Christian groups attempted to derail the government's educational reforms.
 The Education Bill was referred to the Supreme Court by the President of India, and on 17 May 1958, the Court reported that certain clauses of the bill infringed upon the constitutional rights of minorities.
 However, after the bill was revised, the government secured presidential assent on 19 February 1959.

 Despite these revisions, the disagreement deepened, and Church representatives sought the support of the NSS to oppose the government.
 Following the Angamaly police firing on 13 June 1959, in which seven of its members were killed, the Catholic Church and other Syrian Christian churches actively participated in the struggle, mobilising massive public support.